-It is anticipated that a 'user account' will be required to access the PMP instance.
+Where a 'user account' is required to access the PMP instance, a Programme Participant will submit a request to Elexon.
 A template is in the process of being defined to capture user details.
 Discussions are ongoing to determine whether individual user accounts or a single account per Test participant will be provided.

 The current MHHS Programme Plan does not contain milestones or activities for when the MHHS Programme requires MHHS SIT volunteers to have secured access to Helix PMP.
-This will change and shortly tasks will be added to the MHHS Programme Plan.